Art Therapy (ARTH)

 The use of the visual arts to enhance personal development and growth; illustrated lectures, readings, discussion, and studio work presented by experts in the field.
 Instruction is delivered online via Blackboard.
 No previous art experience is necessary.

 ARTH 6205.
 History and Theory of Art Therapy.
 2 Credits.

 Art therapy history and theory, milestones and practitioners.
 The development of art therapy as a distinct therapeutic practice.
 Overview of psychotherapy theories relevant to art therapy.
 Open only to art therapy students.

 ARTH 6206.
 Human Development and Art Therapy.
 3 Credits.

-Psychological and artistic development across the life span.
-Theories of personality development; cultural and environmental influences; and human behavior, including developmental crises, disability, exceptional behavior, and addictive behavior.
-Restricted to art therapy students.
+Psychological and artistic development across the life span; theories of personality development; cultural and environmental influences; and human behavior, including developmental crises, disability, exceptional behavior, and addictive behavior.
+Restricted to graduate students in the art therapy program.